1hartl/1hartl.github.io/content/authors/admin/_index.md

 title: Liam W. Hart
 role: PhD Student in Psychology

+# Full name (for SEO)
+first_name: Liam
+last_name: Hart

+# Is this the primary user of the site?
+superuser: true

+# Highlight the author in author lists? (true/false)
+highlight_name: true

 # Organizations/Affiliations to display in Biography blox
 organizations:
   - name: Georgia Institute of Technology